Start a Clothing Line: Complete Guide 2026

 • Take seasons, purchasing moments, and margins into account.

-In-depth: Branding and mood boards for your clothing line and How to logically build a collection.
+In-depth: Branding and moodboards for your clothing line.

 3. Legal requirements and care labels

-Selling clothing also means complying with legal requirements.
-Think of the information on care labels, material listing, origin, and any claims about sustainability.
+Selling clothing also means meeting legal requirements.
+Think of the information on care labels, material listings, origin, and any claims about sustainability.

 • What information must be on a care label.